 However, that clearly defined perimeter is disappearing with the inclusion of Cloud, Big Data, Mobile, Social and outsourcing of business processes that handle sensitive data.
 As a result, organizations are now challenged with developing and executing a strategy that accounts for an increasing amount of factors that present risk to an organization.

-In this video, Hadi Hosn, Head of Security Strategy and GRC Consulting covers SecureWorks approach to Security Strategy Development Methodology.
+In this video, Hadi Hosn, Global Consulting Solutions Lead, covers Secureworks approach to Security Strategy Development Methodology.
 This comprehensive methodology includes detailed phases such as:

 - Gathering information

 - Defining a maturity target